-Pre-eclampsia (PE) is a serious hypertensive condition that complicates up to one in 20 pregnancies, usually during the latter stages.
-It can affect both mother and baby and can lead to small birth weight babies, organ damage and – in extreme cases – death.
-Delivery of the baby is the only ‘cure’.
+Pre-eclampsia (PE) is a multi-system hypertensive disorder – a serious disease that complicates around four per cent of all pregnancies – usually in the latter stages.
+It adversely affects thousands of women and their babies every year and can lead to small birth weight babies, organ damage and – in extreme cases – death.
 It is not unusual to induce the baby early, even with mild pre-eclampsia.

 Correctly diagnosing PE is notoriously difficult.
 Clinical teams have a high degree of suspicion for PE and a low threshold to admit pregnant women with suspected PE.
 However, only a small proportion of these go on to develop it.
-This highlights the importance of a more accurate test.
+This places significant economic and capacity burdens on maternity systems.
+It costs the NHS an estimated £9,000 per pregnancy to treat.
+There has previously been no definitive way to accurately diagnose who is not at risk of developing pre-eclampsia.
+Women are routinely admitted for an anxious few days of hospital tests ‘just in case’ – but most do not actually have the condition.
+Based on the NICE guidance DG23 Resource Impact Model hospital admissions related to pre-eclampsia could be reduced by more than one third.

-This initiative brought together the Oxford Patient Safety Collaborative, NHS trust clinical leads, laboratory heads, finance and management functions.
-As a result, the three trusts successfully adopted PlGF-based testing into standard clinical practice.
-This led to adoption elsewhere.
+Working with the Oxford Patient Safety Collaborative and clinical leads, laboratory heads, finance and management functions, the Oxford AHSN helped three of the first hospitals in England to adopt PlGF-based testing into standard clinical practice.